 Chris Kane is a husband, dad, politician, businessman, writer, broadcaster, volunteer, amateur historian and beekeeper – not necessarily always in that order!

-A true “Son of the Rock”, Chris was brought up in Bannockburn and now lives in Braehead with his wife Anne and their two young children – both of whom attend the same primary school Chris did thirty years ago.
+A true “Son of the Rock”, Chris was brought up in Bannockburn and now lives in Braehead with his wife Anne and their two children.

 In his spare time, Chris plays golf (badly) and the saxophone (worse).
-He also likes flying drones and is a keen amateur historian.
+He also likes flying drones and is a novice beekeeper.

 Chris is a Scottish Labour Party councillor, representing the Stirling East Ward on Stirling Council since May 2017.
 Chris is a member of the Partnership Administration running Stirling Council where he holds the following positions: